bazelbuild/rules_apple/doc/rules-resources.md

 **RETURNS**

-A list with all the collected resources for the target represented by attr.
+A dictionary keyed by target from the rule attr with the list of all collected resources.

 <a id="resources_common.deduplicate"></a>